Contact me if you have feature request or use Git and create your enhancements and merge them back in.

 This is the Bridge software.
 They actually support bridges to all the digital modes I believe (DMR, C4FM, P25, NXDN, ect).
 They use a MD380 emulator to get around the hardware requirements of most systems with dongles or boards.
 Sign up for their email list they will provide great support for your project if you can’t get it going yourself. https://dvswitch.groups.io/g/main

-Edit the ini files in the Analog folder and MMDVM folder (I did not have to modify the DVSwitch.ini for this bridge)
+Edit the ini files in the Analog folder and MMDVM folder (I did not have to modify the DVSwitch.ini for this bridge).
+However, you need to verify what’s in DVSwitch.ini matches what you are trying to use in the Analog_bridge.ini like this:

 I used beyond compare to show the difference between the original ini and what i changed to make it work: